Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Wait, I think we were on autopilot the whole time.
 That may have Goobern helping me.
 And now we're not!
-So it turns out I cannot fly a plane.
+So it turns out I cannot swim a plane.
 All of you, let's get behind this fellow!
 Move it out!
 Move out!
 Our only chance is if I do what I'd do, you copy me with the wings of the plane!